adaltas/node-nikita-docs/src/md/about/developers.md

 ## Project layout

-Nikita is organized as one monolithic GIT repository.
-It includes the core engine, user actions as well as some utils functions.
+Nikita is organized as one monolithic [GIT](https://github.com/adaltas/node-nikita) repository, for the sake of clarity.
+It includes the core engine, user actions and utils functions ; all of them associated with their unit tests.

+[Lerna](https://github.com/lerna/lerna) is used in independant mode.
+It optimizes the time and space requirements, allowing massive refactoring, updating and feature enrichment without any concern.

 ### Core engine